acdh-oeaw/arche-oaipmh/README.md

 An OAI-PMH service for the ACDH repository.

-* Uses metadata from the Fedora repository triplestore
+* Uses metadata from the Fedora repository triplestore (it means **you must have Fedora coupled with a triplestore**, e.g. using the [fcrepo-indexing-triplestore](https://github.com/fcrepo4-exts/fcrepo-camel-toolbox/tree/master/fcrepo-indexing-triplestore) Fedora plugin)
 * Fetches OAI-PMH header data (identifier and modyfication date) from given RDF properties in the triplestore (e.g. dct:identifier and http://fedora.info/definitions/v4/repository#lastModified)
     * It is hardcoded at the moment but can be easily moved to the configuration file.